Treatment for Mesothelioma

 Mesothelioma treatment may improve a patient’s prognosis through several cancer-fighting methods and medications.
 It should be noted that all patients’ circumstances are different and should undergo treatment as such.
 Medical professionals will make treatment recommendations based on the patient’s type and stage of mesothelioma.
 Additionally, a doctor may consider the patient’s health and body’s ability to recover when suggesting treatment options.

-To best develop a treatment plan for an individual patient, there are several factors a mesothelioma specialist will consider, including:
+To best develop a treatment plan for an individual patient, there are several factors a mesothelioma specialist will consider to improve survival rates, including:

 - Type and Site of mesothelioma (peritoneum, pericardium, or pleural mesothelioma)